 Spinal cord injuries, much like TBIs, can permanently alter your life and cause long-term disabilities.
-If you or your loved one suffered a spinal cord injury in an accident, you’re likely dealing with significant medical expenses, lost wages, and serious physical and emotional pain.
+If you or your loved one suffered a spinal cord injury in a car accident, truck accident, or other type of accident then you’re likely dealing with significant medical expenses, lost wages, and serious physical and emotional pain.
 You may have questions about how to hold the negligent parties responsible — and you deserve answers.

 At Petro Accident & Injury Attorneys, we assist injury victims with these often complex claims and help them get the compensation for their catastrophic injuries.
 To learn more, speak to a Birmingham AL spinal cord injury lawyer today.